 If the XN-U ADDRESS INDICATION message includes the CPC Data Forwarding indicator IE set to "triggered", the S-NG-RAN node shall, if supported, consider that the XN-U ADDRESS INDICATION message concerns a Conditional PSCell Change, and act as specified in TS 37.340 [8].
 If the CPC Data Forwarding indicator IE is present and value set to "early data transmission stop", the S-NG-RAN node shall, if supported and if already initiated, stop early data forwarding for the provided Data Forwarding Address information.

+If the XN-U ADDRESS INDICATION message includes the LTM DC Data Forwarding Indicator IE, the S-NG-RAN node shall, if supported, consider that the XN-U ADDRESS INDICATION message concerns an Inter-CU MCG LTM, and act as specified in TS 37.340 [8].